 Will you be able to trust your husband again?
 That all depends on how this therapy progresses and how much energy you are willing to invest in making things work.
 But, there are no guarantees that things will turn out for the best.
 Dealing with compulsive lying, like any other addictive behavior, is a constant struggle.

 Our best advice is to seek professional help (see emotional support).

 People involved with a compulsive liar need just as much help and support as compulsive liars do.
-With this in mind, we have started specific message board for people who are dealing with a compulsive liar—a place to turn to for advice and support (see dealing with a compulsive liar forum).

 Hopefully, knowing that you are not alone will help you get through this difficult time.